 The main focus of our research is morphological variation.
 This is because variation is the raw material for selection: its amount and nature condition the evolutionary possibilities.
 Using geometric morphometrics we quantify patterns of shape variation and evolution at various scales using diverse models.
 We try to place our research at the junction of structural biology (molecular developmental genetics), functional biology (population biology/biomechanics) and phylogeny (historical dimension).
 Acounting for the real complexity of development-environment interactions is a major challenge of modern evolutionary biology.

-|Evolution of wing shape and color in Morpho butterflies|
+|Evolution of wing shape, color and flight in Morpho butterflies|

 |Genetics of Fluctuating asymmetry|